yujunz/gitlab.com-runbooks/troubleshooting/redis_replication.md

 ## Resolution

-* Just wait, every slave should restart it's replication when it drops out
+* Just wait, every slave should automatically restart it's replication when it drops out
 * If it takes longer then expected check /var/log/gitlab/redis/current on the mailfunctioning slave for any indications why it won't restart replication